Lily-La-Day/sei-project-2/readme.md

 ## Challenges and Future Improvements

 This was out first group project and with the time frame being only two days a lot of the difficulties we encountered came about as a result of struggling to integrate components that we had worked on independently.
 We divided the project so that I focussed on the quiz itself, while my team mates worked on the home page and the styling respectively.
 We found the last minute amalgamation of these different parts quite challenging.
-An important lesson about the value of integrating as you work (via gitHub) was learned though this project was undertaken at a time before we were comfortable with this platform.

 The quiz itself could be developed further by introducing user authentication, allowing people to log in and then tracking scores and including a leaderboard.
 We could also expand the type and breadth of questions offered as the Deezer API is a rich source of data.
 So rich in fact that I was eager to use it again and came back to it in my next project which can be seen here.

+## Key Learnings

+The most valuable lessons learned during the course of this project were definitely to do with team work and best practices when working closely with others on one small project.
+An important lesson about the value of integrating as you work (via gitHub) was learned (though this project was undertaken at a time before we were comfortable with this platform).

+I also feel like I gained valuable experience of working with public APIs.
+Not only in that I am able to easily make AJAX requests and feel completely at ease with the process of getting and querying data but also in regards to the reading of the official documentation.
+I now feel comfortable delving into this and have a good idea of how to go about interpreting the instructions and language used.